March into the Sea

-March into the Sea is the second EP by Chicago-based instrumental metal band Pelican, released in 2005 by Hydra Head Records.
+March into the Sea is the second EP by American post-metal band Pelican, released in 2005 by Hydra Head Records.
 The title track is the original version of the shortened song "March to the Sea" from their 2005 album The Fire in Our Throats Will Beckon the Thaw, which was released just a month and a half later.
 The second track is a Justin Broadrick remix of "Angel Tears", a song from their 2003 debut full-length Australasia.